tarjxvf/metasmc/doc/README.md

 **-g i alpha**: Set exponential growth rate of population **i** that exist at time 0.

+**-S size_1,size_2,...**: Size of each subpopulation at time 0.
+All sizes are set to 1 if this switch is ignored.

 **-M m_12,m_13,...,m_21,m_23,...**: Migration matrix at time 0.

 The following switches are used to set demographic events. *t* indicates the time when the event occurs.